 For GDR version "c" the same editing criteria and thresholds like in GDR version "b" should be used.
 Since GDR version "b" the MLE4 retracking algorithm is used.
 It is based on a secondorder altimeter echo model and is more robust for large off-nadir angles (up to 0.8 degrees).
-For product version "a" (CMA version 6.3), the maximum threshold on square off-nadir angle proposed in Jason-1 User Handbook document was set to 0.16 deg^2 .
-Since GDR version "b", this threshold is too restrictive and has been set to 0.64 deg^2 .
+For product version "a" (CMA version 6.3), the maximum threshold on square off-nadir angle proposed in Jason-1 User Handbook document was set to 0.16 deg^2 (inline with MLE3 retrackig algorithm specifications).
+Since GDR version "b", this threshold is too restrictive and has been set to 0.64 deg^2 (inline with MLE4 retrackig algorithm specifications).